 Google is looking for clear writing in which keywords are used naturally—writing that will be natural for human readers, rather than the incredibly stilted SEO-based writing of a few years ago.

 Of course, Applicant Tracking Systems don't begin to reach the complexity of Google—nothing does.
 But the trends, I believe, are the same.

-That means that simply loading keywords in a core competencies section of your executive resume may not add a lot of value.
+That means that simply loading keywords in a core competencies section of your CIO resume may not add a lot of value.